Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 The very first thing to get real about is how cold you are as a sleeper.

-If you're a woman who wears footie flannel pajamas to bed and pulls the down comforter up around your ears - in the summertime - your search for the best backpacking sleeping bags is going to be substantially different from a hiker who tosses off the covers in mid-winter.
+If you're a woman who wears footie flannel pajamas to bed and pulls the down comforter up around your ears - in the summertime - your search for the a backpacking sleeping bag is going to be substantially different from a hiker who tosses off the covers in mid-winter.

 So don't fool yourself into thinking that you will magically morph into a different type of sleeper under the influence of trail magic.